tensorpack/tensorpack/examples/SuperResolution/README.md

 python enet-pat.py --vgg19 /path/to/vgg19.npz --data train2017.lmdb
 ```

-Training is highly unstable and does not often give results as good as the pretrained model.
+Training is highly unstable and does not often give good results.
+The pretrained model may also fail on different types of images.
 You can download and play with the pretrained model [here](http://models.tensorpack.com/SuperResolution/).

 3. Inference on an image and output in current directory: